ScoreDB/server/README.md

 # ScoreDB Server

-This is the ScoreDB server.
+This is the ScoreDB v3 API server.